FrontMatter/web-documentation-nextjs/content/docs/commands.md

 ID: `frontMatter.createTemplate`

-### New article from template
+### Create new content from defined content type or template

-With this command, you can easily create content in your project within the registered folders and provided templates.
+With this command, you can easily create content in your project from the defined content types or templates.

 > **Info**: The command will use the `frontMatter.templates.prefix` setting in order to add a prefix (default: `yyyy-MM-dd`) on the filename.

 ID: `frontMatter.createContent`

-### Generate slug based on article title
+### Generate slug based on content title

-This command generates a clean slug for your article.
+This command generates a clean slug for your content.
 It removes known stop words, punctuations, and special characters.

 Example: